DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/staff-wellbeing-policy.md

 ## Managing specific wellbeing issues

-The academy will support and discuss options with any member of staff who raises wellbeing issues, such as if they are experiencing significant stress at the academy or in their personal lives.
+The academy will support and discuss options with any member of staff who raises wellbeing issues.
+This can include situations where they are experiencing significant stress at the academy or in their personal lives.

 Where possible, support will be given by line managers or senior staff.